jkmcode/jkmcode-e-commerce/frontend/README.md

 ## Internacionalisaion

-JKM E-COMMERCE is written in engilsh and polish language.
+JKM SHOP is written in engilsh and polish language.
 Here i18n library and useTranslation hook was used.

 ### Themes